Choose another writer in this calendar:

 characterization.
 Collins also used tongue-in-cheek humour – there

 are characters like Dick Cockranger.
-He female figures are totally
+He female figures are as strong as

 world, the odds are against them.